Bridgerton

-Bridgerton is an American alternative history regency romance television series created by Chris Van Dusen for Netflix.
+Bridgerton is an American alternative history, Regency romance television series created by Chris Van Dusen for Netflix.
 Based on the book series of the same name by Julia Quinn, it is Shondaland's first scripted show for Netflix.
+The series stars an ensemble cast, led by Phoebe Dynevor, Rege-Jean Page, Jonathan Bailey, Simone Ashley, Adjoa Andoh, Nicola Coughlan, Ruth Gemmell, Claudia Jessie, Luke Newton, Golda Rosheuvel, Luke Thompson, Yerin Ha, Hannah Dodd, Masali Baduza and Polly Walker.

-It follows the close-knit siblings of the noble and influential Bridgerton family as they navigate the highly competitive social season; where young marriageable nobility and gentry are introduced into society.
-The series is set during the early 19th century in an alternative London Regency era, in which George III established racial equality and granted many people of African descent aristocratic titles due to the African heritage of his wife, Queen Charlotte.
+Narrated by Julie Andrews, it follows the close-knit siblings of the noble and influential Bridgerton family as they navigate the highly competitive social season, where young marriageable members of the ton, consisting of nobility and gentry, are introduced into society.
+The series is set during the early 19th century, in an alternative London Regency era, in which George III established racial equality and granted aristocratic titles to people of color due to Queen Charlotte's fictionalized African heritage within the series.

 The first season debuted on December 25, 2020.
 The second season premiered on March 25, 2022.
 The third season was released in two parts, which premiered on May 16 and June 13, 2024, respectively.
-The fourth season will be again released in two parts, premiering on January 29 and February 26, 2026, respectively.
-The series has been renewed for a fifth and sixth season.
-Queen Charlotte: A Bridgerton Story, a spin-off series focused on Queen Charlotte, was released in May 2023.
+The fourth season was again released in two parts, premiering on January 29 and February 26, 2026, respectively.
+The series has been renewed for a fifth season.
+Additionally, Queen Charlotte: A Bridgerton Story, a spin-off series focusing on Queen Charlotte, was released in May 2023, between the second and third series.

 Bridgerton has been positively received for its direction, actors' performances, production and set design, winning five Primetime Creative Arts Emmy Awards, a Make-Up Artists And Hair Stylists Guild Awards, and nominations at the Primetime Emmy Awards, Screen Actors Guild Awards, Satellite Awards and NAACP Image Awards.
 The music score by Kris Bowers earned a Grammy Award nomination for Best Score Soundtrack for Visual Media.

 Premise

-Set against the backdrop of the Regency era, the eight close-knit siblings of the noble and powerful Bridgerton family – Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth – navigate London high society in search of love, surrounded by friends and rivals alike.
+Set against the backdrop of the Regency era, the eight close-knit siblings of the noble and powerful Bridgerton family – Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth – navigate London high society in search of love, surrounded by friends and rivals.